Inclushe/currently-playing-display/readme.md

 - [ ] Spotify (using web API)
 - [ ] Last.fm (using musicbrainz for album covers)

+## Known Issues

+- [ ] Vue breaks when there is no album art (local files)
+- [ ] No message when nothing playing
+- [ ] Testing using postToSpotify doesn't work (find a different way to test vue templates)

 ## Timeline

 - [?]
 Server